This Easter, be careful not to fill your home with dangerous food for dogs.

 Chocolate

-Heard of the myth that chocolate isn’t good for dogs?
+Heard that chocolate isn’t good for dogs?
 Well guess what!
-It actually is true.
+It actually is very true.

 Dairy Products